181221/vue-sidebar-generator/README.md

     }
     module.exports = init();

+### support for folders - netlify

+    const path = "./docs"
+    const sidebar = Sidebar.folderToSidebar(path)

+this will read all the markdown files in that folder and append to sidebar.

 ### read sidebar from YAML front matter in README.md

 there is also an option to select which items to have in your sidebar.